usds/justice40-tool/data/data-pipeline/README.md

 ### Using the data

-One of our primary development principles is that the entire data pipeline should be open and replicable end-to-end, and therefore we strive to make data available for use at every stage of our pipeline.
+One of our primary development principles is that the entire data pipeline should be open and replicable end-to-end.
+As part of this, in addition to all code being open, we also strive to make data visible and available for use at every stage of our pipeline.
 You can follow the instructions below in this README to spin up the data pipeline yourself in your own environment; you can also access the data we've already processed on our S3 bucket.

 In the sub-sections below, we outline what each stage of the data provenance looks like and where you can find the data output by that stage.
 If you'd like to actually perform each step in your own environment, skip down to [Score generation and comparison workflow](#score-generation-and-comparison-workflow).